deadlydog/deadlydog.github.io/_posts/2021-01-13-Use-multiple-editor-configs.md

 This means that properties found in an .editorconfig file closer to the file will override ones found further away from the file.

 So if you wanted, you could place your global .editorconfig file at `C:\.editorconfig` and it would apply to any file you open in your editor, whether they are part of a git repository or not.
+Any properties defined in your repository's local .editorconfig file will override the global ones.

 I keep all of my git repositories under `C:\Git`, so my global .editorconfig file lives in that directory.

 ## The benefits

 Benefits of using a global .editorconfig file include:

-- Everyone's personal preference presentation-only properties can be respected, so long as those properties aren't overridden in the local .editorconfig file (if they are, you can maybe remove them).
+- Everyone's personal preference presentation-only properties can be respected, so long as those properties aren't overridden in the local .editorconfig file (if they are, you can likely remove them).
 - When working in a repository that does not have an .editorconfig file, I still get all of _my_ personal properties applied.
 - Depending on which language I'm working in, I use different editors / IDEs.
-  I no longer have to worry about configuring each one the same way; the .editorconfig file handles that for me.
+  Because I always have _at least_ my global .editorconfig file being applied, I no longer have to worry about configuring each editor the same way; the .editorconfig file handles that for me.

 ## Conclusion